 N26 is a bank that connects directly to a smartphone.
 It offers many of the most common services that people need, and is one of a handful of new financial service providers like Robinhood (reported to be entering the UK soon) and Revolut.

-Unlike RobinHood and Revolut, N26 is a fully licensed German bank which can be used by anyone in the UK.
+Unlike RobinHood and Revolut, N26 is a fully licensed German bank which can be used by anyone in the EU.
 The company has been around for five years.
 In that time N26 has attracted more than two million customers, who are spread out over 26 countries.
 It is headquartered in Berlin.

 One of the reasons why banks like N26 are potentially attractive is because of its low cost of doing business.
 N26 doesn’t have a massive network of bank branches and employees to support, which helps keep its cost structure low.